 But it’s the water itself — or more specifically, what’s in it — that gives credence to the years of claims that the springs have restorative virtues for visitors.

-“Explorers originally accessed the hot springs by foot or horseback, taking the 12 km journey from the town of Nakusp, winding their way up the mountain trail through old growth forests,” says Welsh.
-That same trail exists to this day, now used by outdoor recreation enthusiasts year-round for mountain ing, horseback riding, and cross-country skiing.
+“Explorers originally accessed the hot springs by foot or horseback, taking the 12-km journey from the town of Nakusp, winding their way up the mountain trail through old growth forests,” says a rep from the hot springs.
+That same trail exists to this day, now used by outdoor recreation enthusiasts year-round for hiking, mountain biking, horseback riding, Nordic skiing and snow-shoeing.

-And with a reward like hot springs at the end of a 12 km outing, who wouldn’t be up for some trail time?
-But the hot springs aren’t only accessible by trail these days; travellers can arrive by car and stay in one of the chalets or, in summer, pitch your tent in the campground.
-With these and other upgrades, the hot springs have evolved into what Welsh calls “the perfect blend of seclusion, comfort, and accessibility”.
+And with a reward like hot springs at the end of a 12-km outing, who wouldn’t be up for some trail time?
+But the hot springs aren’t only accessible by trail these days; travellers can arrive by vehicle and stay in one of the chalets or, in summer, pitch your tent in the campground.
+With these and other upgrades, the hot springs have evolved into ‘the perfect blend of seclusion, comfort, and accessibility‘.

 And though staring up at two solid rock canyon walls while you’re hanging out in the 39ºC pool is pretty spectacular anytime of year, Karin Smith, Parks Canada’s marketing coordinator for the Canadian Rockies Hot Springs, says the winter is when the views get magical.

 “During the winter, heavy frosted trees and rocks surround the hot springs facility making the hot pool a magical place to relax and soak,” says Karin Smith.
 And, Karin notes, “the red rock [of the canyon] is absolutely gorgeous.”

 (Some Parks Canada fees will be changing beginning in January 2023, learn more.)